milleroski/Lethal-Company-Sound-Modding-Guide/README.md

 ## Step 6, you're done!

-**If you have any questions then feel free to ping me over on the Lethal Company Discord over at https://discord.gg/lethal-company or just DM me on Discord (nickname: futuresavior), and don't forget to have fun :)**
+**If you have any questions then feel free to ping me over on the Lethal Company Discord over at https://discord.gg/lethal-company or just DM me on Discord (nickname: futuresavior).
+Please do NOT send me friend requests on Discord, just DM me directly, and don't forget to have fun :)**

+## Credits
+Thank you to Clementinise for creating CustomSounds and proof-reading my guide, and to no00ob for creating LCSoundTool, both of your mods are amazing and appreciated \<3